How to get from Puerto Princesa to Port Barton

 Backpacker huts dot its jagged coastline, which opens to turquoise waters overlooking the islands nearby.
 Island-hopping is a must when in Port Barton, as well as diving, camping and trekking to its many waterfalls.
 Our favourite?
 Doing nothing.
 The island’s calm vibe makes one want to just lay on the beach and savour nature’s gifts.

-3 ways to get from Puerto Princesa to Port Barton
+What are the 4 ways to travel from Puerto Princesa to Port Barton?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Port Barton at the bottom of this page.